Bursary information for students aged 19+

 Bus Pass

-- You will be emailed (to you college email account) a voucher code for an M Ticket which you will activate via the M Ticket app.
+You will be emailed (to you college email account) a voucher code for an M Ticket which you will activate via the First Bus M Ticket app.
 Details can be found here: https://www.firstbus.co.uk/buy-ticket/mtickets-faqs

 Childcare

-Parents aged 20 or over at the start of their course can apply for childcare support for a child aged 14 or under at the 31st August 2023.
+Parents aged 20 or over at the start of their course can request help for childcare support for a child aged 14 or under at the 31st August 2025.

 Childcare covers timetabled sessions and a maximum of one hour before and one hour after for travel.
-You will need to provide costings from your childcare provider.
+You will need to provide evidence of costings from your childcare provider.

 Funding is not guaranteed – even if your bursary is fully approved – so don’t make any childcare arrangements you cannot afford until college has confirmed your allowance.